hanabiwork21/hanabiwork21/README.md

 # 💫 About Me:
 Hello!
-I'm Hanabiwork21, a passionate developer with experience working on Teams,<br>where I contributed to delivering outstanding projects and enhancing user experiences.<br>I enjoy collaborating with teams and continuously expanding my skill set.<br><br>🤝 I’m looking for opportunities to collaborate on team-oriented projects.<br>🌱 Currently diving deep into React.js to enhance my expertise in modern development frameworks.<br>💬 Feel free to ask me about frameworks or any of my recent works—I'm always happy to share and discuss ideas.<br>
+I'm Jayvee Dairo, a passionate developer with experience working on Teams,<br>where I contributed to delivering outstanding projects and enhancing user experiences.<br>I enjoy collaborating with teams and continuously expanding my skill set.<br><br>🤝 I’m looking for opportunities to collaborate on team-oriented projects.<br>🌱 Currently diving deep into React.js to enhance my expertise in modern development frameworks.<br>💬 Feel free to ask me about frameworks or any of my recent works—I'm always happy to share and discuss ideas.<br>

 ## 🌐 Socials: